wp-plugins/microblog-poster/readme.txt

     and get your *App Key and App Secret*.

     3. Not finished yet, you need the second pair of credentials.
-    On 'My Plurk Apps' page this time click on the 'test console' button.
+    On 'My Plurk Apps' page, this time click on the 'test console' button.

     4. First click on 'Get Request Token', some processing is done.
     After that click on 'Open Authorization URL', you will be redirected